lanudo2013/dotsub-demo/README.md

 2. Run *npm run test*.
 3. Test results will be displayed in the console output

+### Considerations

-The tests are located in source files with name matching pattern **.test.tsx.
+* The tests are located in source files with name matching pattern **.test.tsx.
+* The frontend app will retrieve data from the environment url configuration parameter.
+Edit these files according to your needs.
+The default base api url is http://localhost:8080.

 ## Some tasks remaining